 Dr di Summa obtains his FMH title as a specialist in Plastic Reconstructive and Aesthetic Surgery in 2015 and starts working as Chef de Clinique at the CHUV under the lead of Prof.Wassim Raffoul.
 In these years, besides general plastic and aesthetic surgery, he develops particular interests and skills in orthoplasty and complex microsurgical reconstruction, including lymphatic surgery.

-Back in Switzerland in August 2018, Dr Pietro di Summa is now “Médecin Associé” at the Department of plastic and hand surgery.
+Back in Switzerland in August 2018, Dr Pietro di Summa is now “Médecin Associé” at the Department of plastic and hand surgery and plastic surgeon for the CHUV Breast center.

-He is full member of the Swiss Society of Plastic Surgery (SSCPRE), of the Italian Society of Microsurgery (SIM) and overseas member of the British Association of Plastic Reconstructive and Aesthetic Surgeons (BAPRAS).
+He is full member of the Swiss Society of Plastic Surgery (SSCPRE), of the Italian Society of Microsurgery (SIM), of the prestigious European Association of Plastic Surgeons (EURAPS) and overseas member of the British Association of Plastic Reconstructive and Aesthetic Surgeons (BAPRAS).

-He collaborates and shares research programs and grants with different universities, such as the EPFL and the universities of Manchester (UK), Basel (CH) and Glasgow (UK).
+He collaborates and shares research programs and grants with different universities, such as the EPFL and the universities of Manchester (UK), Basel (CH), Varese (IT), Turin (IT) and Glasgow (UK), where he is an honorary affiliated member.
 Dr di Summa’s research has been funded by the Swiss National Fund, by the Swiss society of plastic surgeons (SSCPRE), by the SICPA foundation and, recently by the Leenaards Foundation.